Xeverous/filter_spirit/doc/filter_spirit_tutorial.md

 All queries start with `$` (obviously, there is no better operator for price queries) followed by 2 function arguments: min and max price.

-- Queries return an array of strings to put into `BaseType` condition.
+- Queries return an array of strings to put into `BaseType` condition (in case of `$prophecies` they can also be used in `Prophecy`).
 - Minimum price is inclusive but maximum price is exclusive to facilitate range/iterator idioms.
 This way two ranges where one's upper bound is the same as other's lower bound do not overlap.
 - A special value of `_` can be used to indicate no bound.
 - You can use queries directly or assign their results to constants.
+- All queries only return high-confidence items.
+Low-confidence items are treated as if they did not exist in the price data.

 Available queries: